What to know about getting fired in japan

 I know what you’re thinking: “If I fight against my company, I’ll never get another job in Japan ever again.”
 That is, in fact, not accurate.
 The company is legally forbidden from blackballing you and saying bad things about you after you leave the company (though this does occur from time to time with really nasty companies).
 And besides, jumping jobs does not carry the career-crushing stigma it once held…these days, it happens a lot!

-If this sounds familiar and you find yourself in a difficult situation, reach out—we can help.
+If you find yourself in a similar situation, visit our Individual Support page to see how we can help.